Healthy Store Bought Oat Milk Guide

 I’ve been consuming plant-based milks since the 1970s.
 It’s been overwhelming (in a good way!) to see the market expand to include so many alternative milk products made from a variety of nuts, grains, and legumes.

-Recently, we published Healthy Almond Milk Shopping Guide, because almond milk is the most popular plant-based milk.
+After we published a Healthy Almond Milk Shopping Guide, you guys asked (and asked!) fpr us.
 Now, because you guys asked (and asked!), we are pleased to bring you an Oat Milk Guide to help you find the best store-bought oat milk.

 Oat milk is enjoying increased popularity because it’s plant-based, nut-free, and soy-free.
 I prefer oat milk over many plant-based milks.
 The biggest problem with oat milk is that it typically has more carbohydrates and sugars than other plant-based milks (more on that, below).